CLAS Women’s Leadership Collective

-The ideal student participant is an undergraduate who is interested in pursuing personal and professional growth through peer and alumnae interactions.
+The ideal student participant is an undergraduate who is interested in pursuing personal and professional growth through peer and alum interactions.

 The College encourages students of varying leadership experiences to apply.
-Please note that this program can be an applicant’s entree into leadership, so a resume full of positions in student organizations is not a pre-requisite.
+Please note that this program can be an applicant’s entry into leadership, so a resume full of positions in student organizations is not a prerequisite.

 Eligible candidates for the Women's Leadership Collective must meet the following criteria: